Cystic Fibrosis

 • Lung infections that may come back or be difficult to treat

-• Malnutrition because the pancreas may not make enough enzymes to help digest and absorb nutrients from food
+• Malnutrition , because the pancreas may not make enough enzymes to help digest and absorb nutrients from food.
+Nutritional deficiencies may include low levels of vitamins A, D, E, and K.

 • Mental health problems, such as depression and anxiety

-• Muscle and bone complications, including low bone density and osteoporosis, joint pain and arthritis, and muscle pains
+• Muscle and bone complications, including osteoporosis , joint pain, arthritis, and muscle pains

-• Pulmonary exacerbations , which are episodes of worsening cough, shortness of breath, and mucus production caused by airway inflammation and blockage from an increase in bacteria in your airways and lungs
+• Pulmonary exacerbations, episodes of worsening cough, shortness of breath, and mucus production caused by airway inflammation and blockage from an increase in bacteria in the airways and lungs

-• Salt loss syndrome, in which your body quickly loses salt, or sodium and chloride, causing electrolyte and other imbalances
+• Salt loss syndrome, in which the body quickly loses salt, or sodium and chloride, causing electrolyte and other imbalances

 Receive routine follow-up care

-Regular checkups with your doctor may be part of your follow-up and treatment.
-How often your regular checkups take place will depend on your age.
-Younger patients, and those who have just been diagnosed, will have more frequent visits.
-As adults, you may see your doctor less often, perhaps every three months and then once a year for an evaluation.
+Regular checkups with your healthcare provider are an important part of your follow-up and treatment.
+How often these checkups take place depends on your age.
+Younger people and those who have just been diagnosed will have more frequent visits.
+As an adult, you may see your provider less often, maybe every 3 months and then once a year for an evaluation.

 Regular checkups may include:

-• Height and weight measurement, and calculation of BMI
+• Height and weight measurement and calculation of body mass index (BMI)

 • Physical activity guidance